Skip to main content

 warning

 WebAssembly support is currently experimental, and you may encounter unexpected errors.
-If you do, please report them via our GitHub Issues or Discord channels so we can address them promptly.
+If you do, please report them via our GitHub Issues or Discord channel so we can address them promptly.

 Ailoy supports running agents entirely in modern web browsers using WebAssembly (WASM).
 This enables AI workloads directly in the browser with no backend required.